Company: TeMeCo

 Strain rate dε/dt = change in strain / change in time.

-If the test is performed with a constant strain rate of 0.01 s-1, this corresponds to 1mm/s (=60mm/min) at this moment.
+If the test is run at a constant strain rate of 0.01 s-1 , this corresponds to 1mm/s (=60mm/min) at this moment.

 Step 3: